Parent Control will allow you to create a safe online experience for your children.

 To begin we first need to define the baseline profile, this profile is a set of pre-configured restrictions and settings that will apply as a foundation for your child's device and will act as a safety net on a day-to-day basis for any device when no rule is being applied.

 To manage or view the baseline of your child please follow these steps to help you get there.

 I. Click on the gear icon of the child you wish to view or edit

 III.
 This will take you to an empty settings menu.

-You may select any of the high level menu items which will allow you to configure these settings/restrictions.
+You may select any of the high-level menu items which will allow you to configure these settings/restrictions.

 A Baseline profile will remain on a device at all times to act as the "safety net".

 Once you have completed the setup of the restriction profile, navigate back to the home dashboard.
-What you should see active on your child's device is the newly configured Baseline Profile, this is displayed in the following way; Active Profile: (Insert Name of your child) Baseline Profile when the baseline profile is applying.
+What you should see active on your child's device is the newly configured Baseline Profile, this is displayed in the following way; Active Profile: (Insert Name of your child) Baseline Profile when the baseline profile is applied.

 Please Note: This will appear when the device is first enrolled on the dashboard and whenever you have no rule being applied.

 2. The Rule: